 Meet the Ambassadors

-Lena is a third year from Las Vegas, Nevada double majoring in Psychology and History and is particularly interested in issues pertaining to mental health, human rights, and social justice.
+Lena is a fourth year from Las Vegas, Nevada double majoring in Psychology and History and is particularly interested in issues pertaining to mental health, human rights, and social justice.
 On Grounds, Lena is the Secretary of the Echols Council and is an intern for the UVA Initiative on Religion, Politics, and Conflict researching trauma and moral injury in religiously-persecuted groups.
 In the past, Lena interned for Blue Ridge First Step, an outpatient program for substance abusers in Charlottesville and was a research assistant for Tim Wilson’s Psychology Lab in Affective Forecasting.
 Additionally, she is involved with the Global Development Organization, National Alliance on Mental Illness, her sorority, Pi Beta Phi, and is a self-proclaimed and very devout foodie.

-Lucy is a third year from Richmond, Virginia double majoring in Middle Eastern Studies and Global Security & Justice.
+Lucy is a fourth year from Richmond, Virginia double majoring in Middle Eastern Studies and Global Security & Justice.
 She is particularly interested in refugee resettlement and speaking Arabic and spent the summer of 2016 studying in the lovely little kingdom of Morocco.
 During the school year, you can find Lucy working at the International Rescue Committee in downtown Charlottesville, organizing meetings for the UVA Arabic Conversation Club, eating Spicy Senegalese Peanut Tofu soup from Rev Soup, or, occasionally, flopping in the pool with her buddies from Club Swim

-Victoria is a Third Year student in the College, studying PPL (Political Philosophy, Policy, and Law) and Philosophy.
+Victoria is a fourth year student in the College, studying PPL (Political Philosophy, Policy, and Law) and Philosophy.
 She is passionate about social justice, and hopes to pursue a career in advocacy law after attending law school.
 Victoria is from the sunny state of Florida, and loves coffee and dogs.
 She is a member of the Jefferson Literary and Debating Society, coaches middle school debate in the Charlottesville Debate League, and tutors third grade students through Madison House.
 Victoria is also involved with the International Relations Organization’s Wilson Journal and high school VAMUN conference.
 When she is not in the classroom or participating in extracurricular activities, Victoria can be found in a local coffee shop or listening to some new indie tunes.
 She is a spirited Wahoo through and through and is so glad that she made her way up north to attend this amazing university!

-Michael Kamer is a 3rd year from Lexington, Kentucky, and is majoring in Commerce and Foreign Affairs.
+Michael Kamer is a fourth year from Lexington, Kentucky, and is majoring in Commerce and Foreign Affairs.
 Within McIntire, Michael is pursuing a concentration in Accounting and a track in Global Commerce.
 Outside of school, he is involved in the McIntire Investment Institute, the University Democrats (and local Democratic campaigns), UVaClubs Student Ambassadors, and the Virginia Undergraduate Law Review.
 He enjoys hiking, cooking, and traveling.
 He has studied abroad in Paris, France through the J-Term in Paris program and will be spending the spring semester at the University of St. Gallen in Switzerland.

-A 2nd year from Leesburg, Virginia, Sabrina is double majoring in Biology and Global Security & Justice (hopefully!) with a minor in French.
+A third year from Leesburg, Virginia, Sabrina is double majoring in Biology and Global Security & Justice (hopefully!) with a minor in French.
 On grounds, she dedicates most of her time to Triathlon Club, College Republicans, Phi Alpha Delta Pre-Law Fraternity, and her internship at the Miller Center for Public Affairs.
 She plans to study abroad in Melbourne, Australia next fall, but when she’s not dreaming about scuba diving and bungee jumping, she’s probably looking for dairy-free desserts or FaceTiming her dog.

-Juliana is a third year from Walnut Creek, California, majoring in Public Policy and Media Studies and minoring in Spanish.
+Juliana is a fourth year from Walnut Creek, California, majoring in Public Policy and Media Studies and minoring in Spanish.
 On Grounds, she’s a member of the University Guide Service, Class of 2018 Council, Camp Kesem, the Virginia No-Tones a cappella group, and her sorority, Delta Gamma.
 Highlights of her university experience include facilitating History of Mr. Jefferson’s University, a one-credit interdisciplinary studies course; studying abroad in Valencia, Spain; serving as an Orientation Leader; and working to bring FairED, a nonprofit aiming to eliminate the achievement gap in higher education, to UVa.

 Mary Garner McGehee

-Mary Garner is a second year from Fluvanna County Virginia, about 20 miles from Charlottesville.
+Mary Garner is a third year from Fluvanna County Virginia, about 20 miles from Charlottesville.
 At UVA, Mary Garner studies politics and is involved with the Roosevelt Society, The Fireside Chats for Echols Council, Sustained Dialogue, the International Relations Organization, the Global on Grounds Committee, and she serves as a Resident Advisor in First Year Dorms.
 She loves to travel and has studied abroad twice, first on the Fall ’14 voyage of Semester at Sea and then at the Dalai Lama Institute in Bangalore, India in the summer of 2016.

-Alex is a 2nd year from Ashburn, Virginia hoping to major in Human Biology with a minor in psychology.
+Alex is a third year from Ashburn, Virginia hoping to major in Human Biology with a minor in psychology.
 Outside of academics, Alex spends most of her time as a medical scribe in the UVA emergency department, a house manager at Old Cabell Hall, and the outreach chair for the Bioethics Society.
-She is also highly involved in her sorority, Chi Omega, and loves anything related to babies, puppies, and chocolate chips.
+She is also highly involved in her sorority, and loves anything related to babies, puppies, and chocolate chips.

-A 2nd year from Houston, Texas, Megan is interested in Politics, English, and the interdisciplinary Environmental Thought and Practice major.
+A third year from Houston, Texas, Megan is interested in Politics, English, and the interdisciplinary Environmental Thought and Practice major.
 She also intends to pursue a Master’s in Public Policy from U.Va.’s Batten School in either the five-year or Accelerated Undergraduate program.
 Megan is a probationary committee member for the Jefferson Society, the Vice Chair for First Years on the University Judiciary Committee, and a member of the fundraising committee for Habitat for Humanity.
 She also spends her time volunteering on grounds as an Arts Mentor and Sustainability Advocate.

-Chuck is a 3rd year from Virginia Beach, VA majoring in Human Biology.
+Chuck is a fourth year from Virginia Beach, VA majoring in Human Biology.
 On Grounds, he is involved as a Senior Resident in Lambeth, volunteers with the Service Fraternity Alpha Phi Omega, as a Peer Health Educator, and with Project SERVE.
 Chuck spends most of his free time watching sports, especially his beloved Orioles.

-A 3rd year from Suffolk, Virginia, Kayla is double majoring in Biology and Religious Studies and minoring in Bioethics.
+A fourth year from Suffolk, Virginia, Kayla is double majoring in Biology and Religious Studies and minoring in Bioethics.
 Outside of academics, she is very involved with the Leadership Development Committee on the Black Student Alliance, the Marketing & Communications Committee on Student Council, the UAA Support & Community Service Committee, Madison House, and is a University Achievement Award Mentor.

-From Memphis, Tennessee, Leeraz is a second year studying public policy and commerce.
+From Memphis, Tennessee, Leeraz is a third year studying public policy and commerce.
 Outside of class, Leeraz works as a research assistant in the Batten School.
 She is also involved in the University Guide Service, Student Council Academic Affairs Committee, her sorority Delta Gamma, and as an Associate Producer for the Pioneer, an online student media publication.